smarquardt92/project_1/README.md

 ## Assumptions:
 - All incidents have been accounted for and reported
 - All incidents are correctly categorized
-- All incidents are mutually exclusive; one incident does not have 2 categories
+- Categories are mutually exclusive; Incident can only fall into 1 category